Activity metrics are used to determine your organisation’s energy performance. Learn which metrics are required.

 What is a good activity metric if our consumption is dominated by transport fuels?

 Transport fuels are used to transport persons or goods.
 Therefore, good activity metrics are:

-- passenger-km traveled, e.g. for public transport
+- passenger-km travelled, e.g. for public transport

 - Passenger journeys, e.g. for public transport (but not as good as the above)

-- tonne-km traveled, e.g. for freight
+- tonne-km travelled, e.g. for freight

 Your organisation might use transport fuels for more specialist purposes; you should bear this in mind when considering what activity metric to use.